antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 * In Field 3 choose Find Differential expression between groups
-* This dataset has been annotated with type informations.
+* This dataset has been annotated with type information.
 Each sample was assigned to either the mesenchymal or the adrenergic type, in R2 this is called a *track*.
-Choose the proper track.
+Choose the proper track in the 'Select a track' dropdown.
+Since we have only 8 samples make sure that the

 ---------
   ![](_static/images/R2d2_logo.png)**How is this figure different from the former?**